aaqibmehran/geo-pakistan/readme.md

 ## About

 This package published under MIT license.
-If you have any question or suggestion, please feel free to submit a issue, or email me Aaqib Mehran <mehran.aaqib@gmail.com>.
+If you have any question or suggestion, please feel free to submit an issue, or email me Aaqib Mehran <mehran.aaqib@gmail.com>.

 Have a nice day.